MicrosoftDocs/azure-databases-docs/articles/cosmos-db/includes/managed-identities.md

 ## Create an Azure service with a system-assigned managed identity

 Create a new Azure service with a system-assigned managed identity.
-You can use any type of Azure host service including, but not limited to:

-- Azure Container Apps
-- Azure Container Instances
-- Azure Virtual Machines
-- Azure Service Fabric
-- Azure App Service
-- Azure Spring Apps
-- Azure Functions
-- Azure Kubernetes Service

 This section creates an [Azure Container Instances](/azure/container-instances) resource.

-1. Use [`az container create`](/cli/azure/container#az-container-create) to create a new Azure Cosmos DB account.
+1. Use [`az container create`](/cli/azure/container#az-container-create) to create a new container instance.
 Configure the account to use a system-assigned managed identity by using the `assign-identity` parameter.

     ```azurecli-interactive
     az container create \